 There may be animal shelters near you with dogs for adoption, but how do you know which shelters are honest, helpful, and willing to go through the effort to make sure their dogs end up in safe and loving homes?
-What are the benefits of finding dogs for adoption through animal shelters?
+What are the benefits of finding dogs through animal shelters?

 Some animal shelters are no-kill shelters, meaning they do not needlessly euthanize dogs that are available for adoption.
 Instead, they work to find homes, fosters, or rescue groups for the dogs in their care.

-You should also ask what is included in your adoption fee.
+You should also ask what’s included in your adoption fee.
 Adoption fees often cover vaccinations and spaying or neutering.
 They also exist to make sure that dogs up for adoption aren’t taken by people who want to use them in dog fighting rings, which often happens when dogs are given up for free.

 The shelter should be able to provide you with paperwork on the dog’s history, including medical information.
 Some shelters provide the animals in their care with socialization training, house breaking, and training for basic commands.

 As a final measure, check with others who have adopted from the shelter to see what they have to say.
-Look for online reviews and ask any of your friends who have dogs which shelter they chose.
+Look for online reviews and ask any of your friends who have dogs about which shelter they chose.

-Questions The Animal Shelter Should Ask You When You Look For Dogs For Adoption
+Questions The Animal Shelter Should Ask You

 Some shelters have a more involved application process than others.
-Many shelters have a waiting period after you fill out the application before you can bring your dog home, and some have a trial period to make sure the dog is right for you.
+Many shelters have a waiting period after you fill out the application before you can bring your dog home.
+Some even have a trial period to make sure the dog is right for you.

 The Benefits Of Finding Dogs For Adoption Through Animal Shelters

-First, when you choose a dog from the shelter, you are likely to have a wide variety of animals to pick from.
-Shelters will allow you to interact with any dogs that you may be interested in to make sure you find a pup that you get along with.
+First, when you choose a dog from the shelter, you’re likely to have a wide variety to pick from.
+Shelters will allow you to interact with dogs to make sure you find a pup you’ll get along with.

-Taking a dog home from a shelter doesn’t just save one life; it frees up resources so that the shelter can provide for another dog in need, which reduces the number of animals that are euthanized.
+Taking a dog home from a shelter doesn’t just save one life.
+It frees up resources so the shelter can provide for another dog in need, which reduces the number of animals that are euthanized.

 Adoption fees are significantly less expensive than buying a dog from a breeder.
 You’re also given information about the dog’s medical history, and usually you will be provided with details about their personality and behavior.

-There are a lot more benefits to looking for dogs for adoption through an animal shelter, but if you’re ready to start looking now, you can check our adoption page that lets you search for dogs by breed and area code, so you can find a pup in need near you that’s looking for a loving home.
+There are a lot more benefits to looking for dogs for adoption through an animal shelter, but if you’re ready to start looking now, you can check our adoption page that lets you search for dogs by breed and area code, so you can find a pup in need near you who’s looking for a loving home.